phpvms/docs/docs/download.md

 The zip/tar file from the downloads site contains all of the dependencies.
 The versions available are:

 - [Official releases and pre-releases](https://github.com/nabeelio/phpvms/releases) - The latest released versions
-- [Development branch](http://downloads.phpvms.net/phpvms-7.0.0-dev.tar.gz) - The latest commit, unstable
+- [Development branch](http://downloads.phpvms.net/phpvms-7.0.0-dev.tar.gz) - The latest commit (may be unstable)

 ---